dreamcatcher-tech/network/Inbox/2024-01-30 1011 how to use git repos in deno.md

 Transcription:
 Require they be logged in, post via the API, then continue the action server side.
 This means a round trip back to make a commit is bad, so the input should trigger server side commits to take place.
 The users view should be just slices.

+anon user as in new user signup for customer portal:

 ## Stateboard showing a file
 This is a special kind of splice, that can be used to show the results of several splices together.